 - Marvel at manta rays as they glide, dip, and flip in the ocean currents

-- Learn traditional tribal dance from locals then perform alongside your Fijian friends at a meke
+- Learn a traditional tribal dance and then perform your new moves alongside your Fijian friends at a meke

 - Kayak between amazingly beautiful islands in the turquoise water of the famous blue lagoon